-Tickets will go on sale on JANUARY 16, 2019.
+Tickets will go on sale in JANUARY 2019.
 Please mark your calendar, as tickets to these events often sell out within hours.

 Where is the Festival?

-Our three headliner events take place in the historic Trustees Theater at 216 E. Broughton Street in downtown Savannah.
+Our three headliner events take place in the historic the Historic Lucas Theatre at 32 Abercorn Street in downtown Savannah.
 Please visit our Events page for more information.

 Festival Saturday takes place in seven venues in and around Telfair, Wright, and Chippewa Squares in downtown Savannah.
 Please visit our Map & Parking page for more information and be sure to stop by our Information Tent in Telfair Square to pick up a Venue Map!